mtov/engsoftmoderna/en/chapter2.md

 short iterative development cycles, less emphasis on comprehensive documentation, incremental design, and development in small teams.

-In other words, XP is not a prescriptive method that defines a detailed step-by-step plan for software construction.
+In other words, XP is not a prescriptive method that proposes a step-by-step plan for software construction.
 Instead, XP is defined by a set of **values**, **principles**, and **practices**.
-This means XP is initially defined abstractly, using values and principles that should be part of the culture of software development teams.
-Then, these values and principles are materialized into a list of development practices.
+The values and principles are important to shape the culture of software development teams.
+Then, they are materialized into a list of development practices.
 Often, when deciding to adopt XP, developers and organizations tend to focus on the practices.
-However, the values and principles are also key components of the method, as they give meaning to the practices proposed by XP.
-To be clear, if an organization is unprepared to embrace the XP mindset---as represented by its values and principles---it's also advisable to avoid adopting its practices.
+However, the values and principles are key components of the method, as they give meaning to the practices proposed by XP.
+To be clear, if an organization is unprepared to embrace the XP mindset---as represented by its values and principles---it should not invest time in adopting the practices.

 In this chapter, we will first present the values and principles defended by XP.
 Here is a list of them: